SteffRhes/poem_generator/README.md

 ### TrumPoetry

-A small poem generating script, written for the Code Poetry Slam 2019 (https://codepoetry.at/).
+A small poem generating script, written for the austrian Code Poetry Slam 2019 (https://codepoetry.at/).

 The script produces short poems on the basis of Trump's Tweets, by juggling phrases randomly together until some rhyming verses come out.